teochewthunder/easter-egg-generator/README.md

 ## Print Function
 The CSS has been manipulated using media queries, to only show the egg and shapes when printed, hiding all the controls.

+## Note
+The CSS doesn't render very well in IE, though the JavaScript works well enough.